NotSirius-A/Hash-calculator-website/README.md

 # hash-calculator-website
-Website written using django framework, that calculates hashes of a user submitted string.
+Website written using django framework, that calculates hashes of a string submitted by the user.

 ## Notes
 TODO